BloodfallenTear/Trafikverket.NET/README.md

+# NOTE: README.md is W.I.P

-# Trafikverket.NET v1.2.0
+# TrafikverketSharp v2.0.0
 A C# .NET Standard library for Trafikverket.
 This is **not** an official Trafikverket library.

 ## Documentation
 All of the XML documentation found in this API library comes from [Trafikverket](https://api.trafikinfo.trafikverket.se/API/Model).

 ## Support
-This project supports .NET Standard 2.0, .NET Framework 4.5, .NET Framework 4.6 and .NET Framework 4.7.
+This project supports .NET Standard 2.1!

 ## NuGet
 Download the library via [NuGet](https://www.nuget.org/packages/Trafikverket.NET/)!